FioChuck/cloud-composer-demo/README.md

 2. Deploy
    > - Authentication with GCP - [auth](https://github.com/google-github-actions/auth)
    > - Setup Google Cloud SDK - [setup-gcloud](https://github.com/google-github-actions/setup-gcloud)
+   > - Install [kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) - required to remove previous DAG versions from Cloud Composer. (note: the .py files are not removed from GCS)
-   > - Delete previous
+   > - Delete previous DAG version; [docs](https://cloud.google.com/composer/docs/how-to/using/managing-dags#deleting_a_dag)
-   > - Deploy Cloud Composer SDK
+   > - Deploy Cloud Composer SDK; [docs](https://cloud.google.com/composer/docs/how-to/using/managing-dags#adding)

 ## Data Lineage

+This project is a great place to start learning Dataplex lineage.
+Currently _(2023)_ the lineage API support Cloud Composer, BigQuery, and Data Fusion.
+All the processes in this project are supported and the dependencies will be autodetected if the lineage API is enabled.

 The following shell script must be executed in the destination project to enable Data Lineage.
 More info [here](https://cloud.google.com/composer/docs/composer-2/lineage-integration#enable-integration)